 unique handmade cross stitch embroidery on canvas with cotton thread

 It is set on a wooden hoop, ready to de displayed on your wall or on top of a coffeetable.
-The red earthy tones of the thread give a modern twist to this traditional craft piece, making it suitable for any decoration.
+The vivid colours of the thread give a modern twist to this traditional craft piece, making it suitable for any decoration.